Fridays with Vicky 90

 - Image optimizer – EWWW image optimizer

-These are good to start with, down the road you’ll need a cashing plugin that will help with site speed and others that can fill your specific needs for the site.
+These are good to start with, down the road you’ll need a caching plugin that will help with site speed and others that can fill your specific needs for the site.

 11. Social Media Platforms to Consider